microsoft/WhatTheHack/xxx-Bronze-Silver-Gold-Using-Synapse-and-Databricks/Coach/Solution-01.md

 - Sales.Orderlines
 - Warehouse.StockItems

-It is also imperative to share the Azure SQL database connection information to the teams so that they can connect successfully to the AdventureWorks and WideWorldImporters databases.
+Please remember to share the Azure SQL database connection information to the teams so that they can connect successfully to the AdventureWorks and WideWorldImporters databases.